Horobol/godot-background-inputs-demo/README.md

 ### HotkeyTest

 This folder contains a tiny Godot project that utilizes the GDExtension in this project.
 It consists of a main scene that contains a `Label` and a custom `BackgroundInputCapture` node defined in the GDExtension.
-The `BackgroundInputCapture` node emits a signal for the F1-F12 (Linux will emit on ALL keys) keys and the `Label` node simply sets the text to whatever key is pushed.
+The `BackgroundInputCapture` node emits a signal for the F1-F12 keys and the `Label` node simply sets the text to whatever key is pushed.

 - **Note:** For the GDExtension to be used in the sample project.
 A gdextension file detailing libraries needs to be defined along with the libraries themselves.
 This can be found within the `bin` folder inside the HotkeyTest Godot project.